minetest-mods/lavastuff/readme.md

 *  **Buurn** - If the fire_plus mod is enabled players will catch on fire when hit with a lava tool

 Most features can be disabled.
 If I don't have a setting to disable something you want to disable: Just ask!

-Special thanks to **ChimneySwift** for helping me with the pickaxe and perfecting some code